-Remember Heber, the guy we met back in verse 11?
-Now we're told that Heber's clan and Jabin king of Hazor were friends.
+Remember Heber?
+He's the guy we met back in verse 11.
+Now we're told that Heber's clan and Jabin king of Hazor were on friendly terms.
 That's interesting.
-A one time friend of Israel has befriended the oppressive enemy of Israel.
+A one time friend of Israel befriended the enemy of Israel.
 It's amazing what a person will do for money.
-And yet even a greedy man's decision to move where the money is better is under the sovereign control of Almighty God, for the Lord actually used that move to put things in place to bring down Sisera.
+And yet even a greedy man's decision to move where the money is falls under the sovereign control of Almighty God, for the Lord actually used that move to put things in place to bring down Sisera.
 And He used Sisera's friend's wife to do it.

 The writer gives us the details in verses 18-24, "Jael went out to meet Sisera and said to him, 'Come, my lord, come right in.
 Don't be afraid.'
 So he entered her tent, and she put a covering over him.
 'I'm thirsty,' he said.
 'Please give me some water.'
 She opened a skin of milk, gave him a drink, and covered him up.
 'Stand in the doorway of the tent,' he told her.
-'If someone comes by and asks you, 'Is anyone here?' say 'No." But Jael, Heber's wife, picked up a tent peg and a hammer and went quietly to him while he lay fast asleep, exhausted.
+'If someone comes by and asks you, 'Is anyone here?' say 'No.' But Jael, Heber's wife, picked up a tent peg and a hammer and went quietly to him while he lay fast asleep, exhausted.
 She drove the peg through his temple into the ground, and he died.
-[5] Barak came by in pursuit of Sisera, and Jael went out to meet him.
+Barak came by in pursuit of Sisera, and Jael went out to meet him.
 Come,' she said, 'I will show you the man you're looking for.'
 So he went in with her, and there lay Sisera with the tent peg through his temple-dead.
 On that day God subdued Jabin, the Canaanite king, before the Israelites.
 And the hand of the Israelites grew stronger and stronger against Jabin, the Canaanite king, until they destroyed him."

-Now that's a picture of what God can do through a person who fears Him above all else!
 Just look at Jael.
 I wonder what her husband told her when he saw his friend (and money source) with a spike through his head?
-Jael had to face that fear, and the fear of what happens if I miss with the mallet, or if he wakes up, or...
-And she overcame those fears because she feared the Lord above all else.
-Can the same be said of us?
+Jael had to face that fear, and the fear of what happens if I miss with the mallet, or if he wakes up.
+And how did she overcome those fears?
+Here's how, and it's the same way we'll overcome our own fears.